orsonteodoro/gcf2/profiles/gaming/README.md

 * No premature optimization
 * Reactive optimization
 * Development is active at this time
-* Use of the mold linker for code bases that are &ge; 20 MLOC or &ge; 1 hr link time.
+* Use of the mold linker for codebases that are &ge; 20 MLOC or &ge; 1 hr link time.
 (WIP)

 ## Performance bump policy